-Rachele is available on Friday mornings for individual adult appointments in Randwick.
+Rachele is available on Fridays for individual adult appointments in Randwick.

 You will also benefit from a special session rate.
 Please enquire with me Philipa 0434 559011.
 Book early to get your preferred time, as she has limitd appointment slots.